 No, training won’t fundamentally change your dog’s personality—it’s more about shaping how they express it.
 Every dog has a unique temperament, like being outgoing, shy, or energetic, and that core stays pretty consistent.
 What training does is help them learn behaviors and responses that fit better with your lifestyle and their environment.
 For example, a high-energy dog might still be bouncy and playful, but with training, they’ll learn when it’s okay to zoom around and when to settle down.
-It’s less about changing who they are and more about giving them tools to navigate the world with you.
+It’s not about changing who they are but more about giving them tools to navigate the world with you.
 Think of it like teaching a kid manners—it doesn’t rewrite their soul, just refines how they show up.

 Yes, absolutely!
 We welcome owners to visit their dogs once per week during the program.
 This not only gives you a chance to reconnect with your pup, but it also helps us observe how they interact with you and the family compared to when they’re with us.
 It’s a valuable part of the process, allowing us to assess progress and adjust the training plan if needed to ensure the best results for your dog.